gregswindle/project-guidelines/README.md

 ### Prerequisites

-What is needed to set up the dev environment.
+What is needed to set up the dev environment?
 For instance, global dependencies or any other tools.
 Provide installation instructions using dependency management tools.
 (If dependency management is not available, include download links.)

 ### Set up a development environment